McDonnell Douglas MD-90: Operators

-Delta Air Lines was the last remaining operator in 2020.
-Delta began phasing out its MD-90s in 2017, before retiring its remaining MD-90s after their final flights on June 2, 2020.
+There are no longer any MD-90 aircraft in service as Delta Air Lines was the last remaining operator in 2020.
+They began phasing out its MD-90s in 2017, before retiring its remaining MD-90s after their final flights on June 2, 2020.

 Deliveries

 Accidents and incidents

 During its service life, the MD-90 was involved in three hull-loss accidents, resulting in one fatality.